-www.papaCambridge.com Candidates can be assessed in skiing and separately in snowboarding.
-This allows candidates to be assessed and submit marks for skiing and snowboard as two separate activities.
-The same criteria should be used to as skiing and also for snowboarding.
+www.PapaCambridge.com Candidates can be assessed in skiing and separately in snowboarding.
+This allows candidate assessed in and submit marks for skiing and snowboard as two separate activities.
+The same criteria be used to assess skiing and also for snowboarding.